 Cefotiam, Cefuroxime, Chlortetracycline, Clavulanic acid, D-Cycloserin, Framycetin (Neomycin), Isoniazid, Polymyxin B

-Local anesthesia: In general the ester type anesthesia are not well tolerated.
-Amid type anesthesia is better.
+Local anesthesia: In general ester type anesthesia is not well tolerated.
+Amid type anesthesia might be better.

 Anesthesia to be avoided: Curare, Methohexital, Phenobarbital, Propanidid